 If you don't meet any of these conditions, you must deduct points over the life of the loan.
-To see if you can fully deduct points you paid in the year you paid them, see the flowchart in the Interest Expense chapter of IRS Publication 17: Your Federal Income Tax.
+To learn what you can do with your points, see Publication 17: Your Federal Income Tax at www.irs.gov.
+See the flowchart in the Interest Expense chapter.

 You can still deduct the points over the life of the loan even if both of these apply:

 You qualify to deduct all points in the year you paid them.

 You don't benefit from itemizing deductions for the mortgage's first year.

 Ex: Avery bought his first home in November 2012, and he's filing as head of household.
 He paid three points ($3,000) to get a 30-year $100,000 mortgage, and he made his first mortgage payment on Jan.
 1, 2013.
 For 2012, his itemized deductions -- including points paid -- total only $3,700.
 This is less than his standard deduction.
 Since his standard deduction is more, he should deduct his points over the life of the mortgage loan.